Why a higher priced Shopify theme can be key to your store’s success

 However, buying a theme from another marketplace simply to save money can be a shortsighted approach.
 Because these themes are more likely to have lower quality coding, less quality control, fewer features and lower support levels, saving even a $100 on your initial purchase could end up costing dearly when you need help deciphering the theme files or want to go in and customize the code.

-Think of your theme as a investment
+Think of your theme as an investment.

 While a $150 theme may seem a bit steep, there’s a good reason behind that price.
 Remember: There’s a lot behind that cost other than just a fancy design.
 The theme developer has to invest considerable time and resources in developing code, testing it and providing support, all of which may not be provided or as high quality with lower cost options.

 Remember — your Shopify store should be viewed as a business and most business owners agree with the adage “you have to spend money to make money.”
 Your Shopify theme purchase is actually similar to the cost of renovating a store to create the right environment for shoppers.

 Also, as anyone who’s opened a brick-and-mortar retail store can attest, even a few hundred dollars for a theme is a small cost when compared to the incredible overhead of rent, utilities, renovations, furniture and staff — and e-commerce eliminates most of these expenses.

 At the end of the day, if you’re not able to invest a few hundred dollars in your theme, it may be a good idea to re-evaluate if your business is even viable.
 Remember — setting up your online store is just part of the battle; almost every store takes more investments in advertising and marketing, among other expenses, to be successful.